Skip to main content

 6. Copy the due date to share with family or healthcare providers.

 The standard method for calculating a due date is Naegele's Rule, developed by German obstetrician Franz Naegele in the early 1800s.
-It adds 280 days (40 weeks) to the first day of the last menstrual period (LMP).
-This is based on the assumption that conception occurs approximately 14 days after the start of the menstrual period in a 28-day cycle.
+The formula adds 280 days (40 weeks) to the first day of your last menstrual period.
+This is based on the assumption that ovulation and conception occur approximately 14 days after the start of menstruation in a standard 28-day cycle.
+If your cycle is longer or shorter than 28 days, the estimate may shift by a few days.

-While the due date is a useful planning tool, it is important to remember that a "normal" pregnancy can last anywhere from 37 to 42 weeks.
-Your healthcare provider may adjust your due date based on ultrasound measurements, especially if the LMP-based estimate differs significantly from the ultrasound measurement.
+Remember that a "normal" full-term pregnancy can last anywhere from 37 to 42 weeks.
+Your healthcare provider may adjust your due date based on early ultrasound measurements, especially if the LMP-based estimate differs from the ultrasound by more than a week.
+Always consult your doctor or midwife for personalized prenatal care and guidance.

 Frequently Asked Questions